 SSE has an essential purpose at its core – providing the energy people and businesses need.
-We have a responsibility to our customers, employees, communities and shareholders to ensure this need is met in a sustainable way, both now and for the long term.
+We have a responsibility to our customers, employees, communities and shareholders to ensure this need is a met in a sustainable way, both now and for the long term.

 SSE has published its first 'Being Responsible' annual review which puts in one place all the data and information its customers, employees, investors and other stakeholders may require in order to understand SSE's responsible approach to managing its activities.

 SSE's Chief Executive, Alistair Phillips-Davies, explains why this review is an important step in explaining how SSE's responsible approach means it is making a contribution that goes 'beyond the bottom line'.

 In the 2014 CDP Annual Report - one of the most important annual assessments of how large companies impact on climate change - SSE was awarded a disclosure score of 100% and a ‘B’ rating for its performance in reducing carbon emissions during 2013/14.

 The right thing to do